-The following table sets forth information as of April 22, 2022 (unless otherwise indicated) regarding the beneficial ownership of the Company's Class A common stock and Class B common stock each person known to the Company to beneficially own more than 5% of the outstanding shares of the Company based solely on the Company's review of filings with the SEC pursuant to Section 13(d) or 13(g) of the Exchange Act.
-As of April 22, 2022, 115,226,520 shares of BRP Group's common stock were issued and outstanding.
+The following table sets forth information as of April 6, 2023 (unless otherwise indicated) regarding the beneficial ownership of the Company's Class A common stock and Class B common stock by each person known to the Company to beneficially own more than 5% of each class of outstanding stock of the Company based solely on the Company's review of filings with the SEC pursuant to Section 13(d) or 13(g) of the Exchange Act.
+As of April 6, 2023, 116,230,556 shares of BRP Group's common stock were issued and outstanding.
+To our knowledge, except as indicated in the footnotes to this table and pursuant to applicable community property laws, the persons named in the table have sole voting and dispositive power with respect to all shares of common stock.